LordRoop/P4-Ducks/README.md

 akprathipati - Ak Prathipati

 # Technicals on project summerized
-* Login system using Get and POST as highlighed in tech talk
+* Login system using Get and POST as highlighed in tech talk Running Code:
 * Evaluation using star rating system  using Get and POST methods
 * Web Api using twitter about the school district
 * Use of CRUD operation(Algo for CB)